-- 1. Name of Designator

-- 2. Designator affiliation

-- 3. Designator contact information

-- a.
-Email

-- b.
-Phone number

-- 4. Additional organizations/individuals supporting Designator

-- a.
-Letters of support from additional organizations or individuals may be provided, but are not required to complete the process

-- 5. Name of community proposed for designation

-- 6. Geographic limits of proposed community - a.
-Street boundaries, rural highways, county lines, or similar - 7.
-List the Census Block Groups within proposed community limits - a.
-Use the Environmental Justice Map as a guide
+- 1. Name of Designator - 2.
+Designator affiliation - 3.
+Designator contact information - o Email - Phone number - 4.
+Additional organizations/individuals supporting Designator - Letters of support from additional organizations or individuals may be provided, but are not required to complete the process - 5.
+Name of community proposed for designation - 6.
+Geographic limits of the proposed community - Street boundaries, rural highways, county lines, or similar - 7.
+List the Census Block Groups within the proposed community limits - Use the Environmental Justice Map as a guide